bettycakez/hexo/source/_posts/2017-02-04 new-york-jaywalker.md

 ---
-title: One Week in New York
+title: Career Advice from a New Grad
-subtitle: Three lessons for your career and jaywalking
+subtitle: Lessons learned while jaywalking
 date: 2017-02-04 18:45:52
 tags:
 ---